inno-devops-labs/S25-core-course-labs/CI.md

 - Cache keys are based on OS and commit SHA for proper invalidation

 ### 2. Security Measures
+- Comprehensive vulnerability scanning with Snyk for both Python dependencies and Docker images
 - Limited permissions using the principle of least privilege
-- Security scanning with Bandit
+- Security scanning with Bandit for Python code analysis
 - Secure handling of Docker Hub credentials using secrets
 - Full history fetch for better security analysis